digitalist-se/impono/README.md

 # Impono Tag Manager

 This project is based on seventag, when it was open source.
-Our goal is to make Impono Taga Manager the best open source tag manager available.
+Our goal is to make Impono Tag Manager the best open source tag manager available.

+## Stable?
+Not at all.
+We do use it for testing right now.
+Because of deleted documentation by the company that did 7tag, many things are unknown.
+API is needed to be documented.
+And so on.
+But.
+We are using release 0.0.5 right now for production use.
+So it do work.
+But there are many unknowns unknown.

-## How to install Impono
+## How to install Impono with Vagrant
-For now this, is just for development.

 `vagrant up`
 `nvm use`
 `npm install` or `yarn install`